alamgirqazi/colpali-tutorial/readme.md

 # 2-Stage Retrieval Pipeline using ColPali and Vision Language Model (VLM)

-Traditional document processing pipelines rely heavily on OCR → text extraction → language models.
-But what happens when we let multimodal AI directly "see" and interpret documents, like with ColPali?

-We often depend on OCR and Layout LLMs to extract information from PDFs and documents.
-But how effective are newer architecture models like ColPali?

 ## Experiment

 To test this, I provided a 23-page PDF and asked: